-Thank You App Logo
+Thank You Vibes Logo

-Thank You App
+Thank You Vibes

 1. Introduction, scope

 1.1.
-This privacy notice describes how we process personal data in connection with the use of the website [[HAUPT-DOMAIN]] operated by TY APP TECHNOLOGIES LIMITED (hereinafter the “Website”) and the browser-based version of the “Thank You App” that can be accessed via QR code or link (hereinafter the “Web App”).
+This privacy notice describes how we process personal data in connection with the use of the website www.thank-you.app operated by TY APP TECHNOLOGIES LIMITED (hereinafter the “Website”) and the browser-based version of the “Thank You Vibes” that can be accessed via QR code or link (hereinafter the “Web App”).
 It also covers the browser-based administration back end connected to the Web App (the “Admin Area”) for companies and hotels as well as – to the extent described in more detail in section 4.4 – the use of the mobile staff app that is operated on the same back-end systems (together the “Online Offering”).

 1.2.
 The protection of personal data and compliance with data protection law, in particular Regulation (EU) 2016/679 (“General Data Protection Regulation” – GDPR) as well as applicable national data protection and telecommunications provisions, is of the highest priority to us.